james201010/ad-financial-docker-compose/README.md

 ```

-### Workshop setup
+### Run the Setup Script
-Run the setup script with the command below after you have sett all the appropriate variable mentioned above:
+Run the setup script with the command below after you have sett all the appropriate variable mentioned above.  **Only run setup_workshop.sh once**

 ```
 ./setup_workshop.sh
 ```

+### Remove the Application and associated Controller assets
-When you are finished with the workshop, kindly run the 'teardown_workshop.sh' script to delete all the resources in the AppDynamics CSaaS Controller that were created during the workshop setup by using the example commands below:
+When you are finished with the application, kindly run the 'teardown_workshop.sh' script to delete all the resources in the AppDynamics CSaaS Controller that were created during the setup by using the example commands below:
 ```
 cd /home/ec2-user/environment/adfin-docker